Megatsunami: Norway

 Although known earlier to the local population, a crack 2 m wide and 500 m in length in the side of the mountain Åkerneset in Norway was rediscovered in 1983 and attracted scientific attention.
-It since has widened at a rate of 4 cm per year.
+Located at (62°10'52.28"N, 6°59'35.38"E), it since has widened at a rate of 4 cm per year.
 Geological analysis has revealed that a slab of rock 62 m thick and at an elevation stretching from 150 to 900 m is in motion.
 Geologists assess that an eventual catastrophic collapse of 18000000 to 54,000,000 m3 of rock into Sunnylvsfjorden is inevitable and could generate megatsunamis of 35 to 100 m in height on the fjord′s opposite shore.
 The waves are expected to strike Hellesylt with a height of 35 to 85 m, Geiranger with a height of 30 to 70 m, Tafjord with a height of 14 m, and many other communities in Norway's Sunnmøre district with a height of several metres, and to be noticeable even at Ålesund.
 The predicted disaster is depicted in the 2015 Norwegian film The Wave.